-ASQA’s pre-audit evidence gathering will also include gathering data about your training provider’s practices in relation to certain key activities (such as marketing and enrolment) from websites and social media.
+ASQA’s audit evidence gathering will also include gathering data about your training provider’s practices in relation to certain key activities (such as marketing and enrolment) from websites and social media.

-ASQA will also seek input (before, during or after the audit) from some or all of your students through methods that may include student surveys and interviews.
+ASQA will also seek input from some or all of your students through methods that may include student surveys and interviews.
 ASQA will then use this intelligence to determine:

 - the ‘depth’ of the audit (this may include how long the audit is scheduled to take), and

 - which qualifications and phases of the student experience will be the focus of the audit.

 What are the key phases of the student experience?